 Instructions

 - Prep the onions: Cut the tops from the bunch so that their lengths match the length of your pan.
-Press the bulbs of the onions with a knife, just as you would with a garlic clove.
+Press the bulbs of the onions with a knife, as you would a garlic clove.

 - In a large bowl, mix flours with water until well blended.
-Check the viscosity with a spoon: the batter should produce a steady, smooth stream when lifted from the bowl.
+Check the viscosity with a spoon; the batter should produce a steady, smooth stream when lifted from the bowl.
 Adjust with more flour (equal parts of both) or water, bit by bit, if necessary.

 - Heat a non-stick pan and brush lightly with canola oil.